Worldbuilding/kaztron/22/index.md

 The prefix, in this case `.`, is how KazTron identifies a command intended for it, versus any normal message.
 This is followed by the command name, a space, and then any number of arguments separated by spaces (very similarly to command line tools, IRC bots, and IRC NickServ/ChanServ commands).
 If an argument contains spaces, you should enclose it in quotes to ensure it gets interpreted as a single argument.

-{% include note.html content="Some commands are restricted based on user account and text channel&mdash;for example, moderator-only commands or `.roll` only usable in #tabletop." %}

 {% include tip.html content="If you see your command message instantly disappear, don't panic&mdash;check your PMs!
 For *some* commands, this is done to avoid channel spam." %}

 ### Examples